chain4travel/wrapped-camino/docs/index.md

 function depositTo(address to) external payable
 ```

-Deposit native CAM and mint WCAM tokens to `to` address.
+Deposits native CAM and mint WCAM tokens to the `to` address.

 #### Parameters